 Courts recognize that drift, regardless of conditions and care taken, should almost always be expected.
 To reach the level of negligence it must be shown that the person doing the application did not follow proper processes and that the failure to follow procedures caused the actual damage.
 Factors that might be important is the type of chemical being used, is it common or more unusual?
 What were the weather conditions?
 Was it exceptionally windy?
 If so, did the applicator account for it, or stop the application?
 Did the applicator follow the directions on the EPA label?
 Some states have found certain chemicals so strong that they have determined that applicators are automatically liable for damage to neighboring properties.
 This theory is more consistent with the current claims against Dicamba which are following a product liability.
 In other words, claims are being made that manufacturers have created a product so dangerous that they should automatically be responsible for damages to surrounding crops damaged by its use.

 If you believe that your property has been damaged by drift, first, file the appropriate state complaint.
-Titus Connors, LLC is happy to help you through this process and to get some compensation for your damaged crops.
+Titus Law Firm, LLC is happy to help you through this process and to get some compensation for your damaged crops.